 Network feature support on x86 servers

 Extensibility and ability to scale

+Good performance

 And these desires called for the cloud and SDN technology development.

 Early age of SDN

 In Stanford University (US - CA), Clean Slate Research Projects program has been initiated in order to think about how to improve the Internet network architecture.
 "ETHANE" project was part of this program.
 Its purpose was to " Design network where connectivity is governed by high-level, global policy".
 This project is generally known as the first implementation of SDN.